Catton, Derbyshire: Present

 There are several business types throughout the area mainly based at the farm areas and reusing agricultural buildings and storage facilities, including textile manufacturing, vehicle services, fishery, metal manufacture and engineering solutions, animal care and furniture design and suppliers.
 Catton Hall estate is also involved in the local economy, developing leisure and recreational commercial activities including a range of sports, with the grounds and Catton Park hosting large public events and caravan rallies.
 The Hall is also accessible on a limited basis by corporate and private groups, and occasionally offering accommodation.

 Community and leisure

-Amenties
+Amenities

 The parish has few publicly accessible facilities although there are some specific commercial business activities.
 Shopping for some basic everyday items generally requires travelling to nearby villages such as Walton-on-Trent or Alrewas, or larger towns such as Burton-upon-Trent, Lichfield or Swadlincote.

 Recreation

 Catton Park surrounds the hall.
 But few public accessible paths exist throughout the wider area.

 There is a fishing pool within the centre of the parish.

 There is a former microlight aircraft grass airfield to the south east of the parish which is now only used for large model aircraft.